- calcium carbonate

-If a bisphosphonate or sodium fluoride is used concomitantly, this preparation should be administered at least three hours before the intake of Accrete D3 One a Day Chewable tablets since gastrointestinal absorption may be reduced.
+If a bisphosphonate, sodium fluoride or fluoroquinolones are used concomitantly, this preparation should be administered at least three hours before the intake of Accrete D3 One a Day Chewable tablets since gastrointestinal absorption may be reduced.

 Accrete D3 One a Day Chewable tablets can be used during breast-feeding.
 Calcium and vitamin D3 pass into the breast-milk .
 This should be considered when giving additional vitamin D to the child.